cxhernandez/cxhernandez.com/_posts/2015-03-29-shortest-path.markdown

 On a parting note, what should be taken away from this toy model is the not-so-intuitive fact that even in a somewhat sparse network (i.e. low probability of sharing a connection)– although this example is a bit exaggerated in sparsity – things are fairly closely connected.
-We took the two furthest objects in a directed graph of 25 nodes, and were still able to cross it in only 3 steps!
-Such an effect is made even more apparently when analyzing other graph metrics, such as average path length, on real-life social networks as done in Milgram's [Small-world experiment](http://en.wikipedia.org/wiki/Small-world_experiment).
+We took the two furthest objects in a directed graph of 25 nodes and were still able to cross it in only 3 steps!
+Such an effect is made even more apparent when analyzing other graph metrics, such as average path length, on real-life social networks as done in Milgram's [Small-world experiment](http://en.wikipedia.org/wiki/Small-world_experiment).
 Milgram found that on average, any two people in the United
 States are only 6 degrees of separation away.
 So just think about that next time you're alone, watching TV– you could totally become BFFs with someone like Shaq!